-It happened two years ago, when Cash was in junior kindergarten in Bowmanville, Ont.
+It happened when Cash was in junior kindergarten in Bowmanville, Ont.
 He collided with two other children while playing tag at recess, and he hit his head on the pavement.
 By the time Morris saw Cash in the school office, his face was grey, he was sleepy and he was having trouble focusing his eyes.
 On the way to the hospital, he threw up in the car.
 They waited more than five hours in the ER before seeing the doctor, who did a brief physical exam, gave Morris a pamphlet on how to treat a concussion and sent them home.
 “I was flabbergasted,” says Morris.
 “I felt like we were getting the brush-off.
 I thought concussions were a big deal, but the doctor didn’t seem all that concerned.”

 Concussions are a big deal.
 They are a type of traumatic brain injury that affects how the brain works.
 While they might not be as immediately life-threatening as skull fractures, or bleeding in or around the brain, concussions can have a lasting impact, including memory problems, recurring headaches and mood disorders.
 Plus, there are the worrying initial symptoms—headaches, nausea, dizziness and fatigue are among the most common—to deal with.
 An increasing number of kids are showing up at their family doctors’ offices and emergency rooms with suspected concussions, which researchers think is at least partly due to a greater awareness among parents of the risks.
 A 2014 study published in the journal Paediatrics and Child Health found that in Ontario between 2003 and 2010, there was about a 70 percent increase in concussion-related medical visits by school-age kids and youth.